e-butik/Gittern/README.md

 * The file name length of the flags field should only be written in full if it's less than 0xFFF.
 * The stage flag isn't desiccated properly.
 * Indexes in conflict (i.e. with stage > 0, see http://opensource.apple.com/source/Git/Git-26/src/git-htmldocs/technical/index-format.txt) should be handled somehow, even if just by an exception.
+* The mtime of a file in GitternCommitishReadOnlyAdapter is always the same as for the commit, regardless of whether the file has been changed in the given commit or not.

 ## Planned features
 There are several planned features, which didn't make it in to version 0.8.